Skip to content

 How Does Solar Energy Make You Money?

-You can’t make money by selling your solar energy to the utility.
-You can make some money by selling your SRECs.
-How does solar energy provide a return on your investment?
+Selling your solar energy to the utility doesn't make you money, but you can make some money by selling your SRECs.

-In addition to the various incentives, such as the federal government’s solar investment tax credit, accelerated depreciation for business, and regional grants and credits, you may be able to knock down your installation costs by a considerable amount.
+In addition to various incentives, such as the federal government’s solar investment tax credit, accelerated depreciation for businesses, and regional grants and credits, you may be able to considerably reduce your installation costs.

-Over a few years, this money you saved adds up quickly.
-Depending on your system and the amount of electricity you use, your solar system could have generated enough electricity to pay for itself in just a few years, leaving decades of free, solar energy.
+Over a few years, the money you save adds up quickly.
+Depending on your system and the amount of electricity you use, your solar system could have generated enough electricity to pay for itself in just a few years, leaving decades of free solar energy.

 If you’re ready to reduce your electric bill and start saving money, click the button below to learn how a solar investment could help you.